honeybadger-io/honeybadger-rails-webpacker-example/README.md

 ## Heroku / 12-factor app

-This example application is ready to run out on Heroku (or any other 12-factor app using ENV VARs) given these deployment notes.
+This example application is ready to run out on Heroku (or any other 12-factor app using ENV VARs as in the .env example) given these deployment notes.

 A git post commit hook can be utilzied to set a revision environment variable at Heroku that is utilized in `config/webpack/environment.js` to set the